-With practice, however, you can learn to increase your self-knowledge and find new ways to interpret your thoughts, actions, feelings, and conversations that you have with other people.
+With practice, however, you can learn to increase your emotional intelligence and self-knowledge and find new ways to interpret your thoughts, actions, feelings, and conversations that you have with other people.

 Achieving self-awareness gives you the opportunity to make positive changes in your behavior and increase your self-confidence.

-Here are 33 activities that can help increase self-awareness in adults and students.
+Here are 33 self-awareness activities that can help increase self-awareness in adults and students.